Probate Q&A Series

 If multiple people share the same priority level, the clerk may require them to agree on who will serve.

 Next, you post bond.
 North Carolina law usually requires administrators to post a bond to protect estate assets.
 G.S.
-28A-11-3 governs bond amounts and waivers.
-In some cases, heirs can waive the bond requirement in writing.
+28A-8-1 and G.S.
+28A-8-2 govern bond requirements and amounts.
+In some cases, bond may not be required or may be reduced as provided by law.

-Once the clerk approves your petition and your bond is in place, the court issues letters of administration.
-Those letters give you the legal authority to collect assets, pay bills and taxes, and distribute property according to the intestacy rules in G.S.
-28A-26.
+Once the clerk approves your application and your bond is in place, the court issues letters of administration.
+Those letters give you the legal authority to collect assets, pay bills and taxes, and distribute property according to the intestacy rules in Chapter 29 of the North Carolina General Statutes.

 You must notify creditors and publish a notice to creditors in a local newspaper.
 You then collect assets, pay valid claims, file a final accounting with the court, and distribute any remaining property to the heirs.
-You finish by filing a certificate of discharge.
+You finish by filing a final account and obtaining discharge.

 Key Steps to Secure Administratorship